Published by Bob Ciura on September 12th, 2017

 Gladstone Land Corporation (LAND) is a Real Estate Investment Trust.
 REITs are popular investments because they typically pay high dividend yields.
 LAND is one of 171 REITs in the Sure Dividend database.
 You can see all 171 REITs here.

 LAND has an attractive dividend yield of 4.2%, which is roughly double the average yield of the S&P 500 Index.
 And, LAND pays its dividends each month, rather than each quarter.
-Sure Dividend has compiled a list of stocks that pay monthly dividends.
-You can see the entire list of all 37 monthly dividend stocks here.
+Sure Dividend has compiled a list of all 41 monthly dividend stocks, which you can access below:

 LAND is a unique REIT.
 Whereas most REITs own physical buildings across various industries like retail or healthcare, LAND owns farmland, as well as vineyards.